 Kill them quickly if eating, if not release quickly

-If you do intend to keep the fish for your evening meal, put it out of its misery as early as you can.
+If you do intend to keep the fish for your evening meal, put it out of its misery as early as you can (see our article here on humanely killing a fish).
 Not only is flailing against a stringer or the hard sides of a bucket or cooler stressful and uncomfortable for the fish, but it can actually change the taste of the fish because stressed fish will release more of the healthy Omega 3 fatty acids that make fish healthy and delicious.
 Other scientists believe thrashing around and lingering to die naturally in oxygen deprived water releases a chemical compound called hydroperoxide that contains ketones and aldehydes.
 These strong chemicals give fish a bad smell and strong taste that is undesirable.

 Final thoughts on catfish teeth and spines